PEXANE2/azure-docs.tr-tr/articles/active-directory/hybrid/how-to-connect-migrate-groups.md

 ```

-Daha sonra, oluşturulan çıktı CSV dosyasını, F2 ormanındaki hedef nesneye damgalamak `mS-DS-ConsistencyGuid` için kullanırız.
+Daha sonra, oluşturulan çıkış CSV dosyasını, ormandaki hedef nesne üzerindeki `mS-DS-ConsistencyGuid` özniteliğini damgalamak için kullanırız:

 ```
 <#
 DESCRIPTION
 ============
-This script will take DN of a group as input and the CSV file that was generated by Import-Group script It copies either the objectGUID or mS-DS-ConsistencyGuid value from CSV file to the given object.
+This script will take DN of a group as input and the CSV file that was generated by the Import-Group script.
+It copies either the objectGUID or the mS-DS-ConsistencyGuid value from the CSV file to the given object.

 #>
 Param(